fmadore/IWAC-overview/Refactoring roadmap.md

    - ✅ Added legend positioning and styling utilities for D3 visualizations
    - ✅ Keep only component-specific responsive rules in component style blocks

-9. Next steps for standardizing component styling approach:
+9. ✅ Standardizing component styling approach:
-   - [ ] Document recommendations for when to use utility classes vs. component styles
+   - ✅ Document recommendations for when to use utility classes vs. component styles
-   - [ ] Create examples of properly styled components using the new architecture
+   - ✅ Create examples of properly styled components using the new architecture
-   - [ ] Establish naming conventions for component-specific CSS classes
+   - ✅ Establish naming conventions for component-specific CSS classes
-   - [ ] Update additional visualization components to use the new CSS architecture
+   - ✅ Update all visualization components to use the new CSS architecture

-10. Future enhancements for the CSS architecture:
+10. ✅ Enhancements for the CSS architecture:
-   - [ ] Create a `components` directory in the CSS structure for reusable UI components
+   - ✅ Create a `components` directory in the CSS structure for reusable UI components
-   - [ ] Document the component styling API and usage patterns
+   - ✅ Document the component styling API and usage patterns
-   - [ ] Provide examples of component composition patterns
+   - ✅ Provide examples of component composition patterns
-   - [ ] Remove duplicate styles between `theme.css` and new utility files
+   - ✅ Remove duplicate styles between `theme.css` and new utility files

 11. ✅ Add comprehensive testing for the CSS architecture:
     - ✅ Test for style conflicts between old and new CSS